 All University of Illinois graduate students whose programs require the completion of a thesis must deposit their manuscript electronically in the Graduate College.
-Department approval and review of the thesis is required before it can be deposited.

 - a.
+Faculty and Departmental Approval.
+The adviser (for master's students) and final exam committee (for doctoral students) must approve the thesis.
+Departmental review and approval is also required before the thesis can be deposited with the Graduate College.
+(In the case of a doctoral student who passed the final exam with one dissenting vote, the dissenting member may, but is not required to, approve the thesis.) - b.
 Deposit.
 The Graduate College does not require students to be registered at the time of deposit, but some departments may, so students should consult with their department before depositing.
 A thesis will not be accepted for deposit until all required materials have been submitted and all corrections requested by the Graduate College Thesis Office have been made.
-Deposit must be made by the appropriate master's or doctoral deposit deadlines set for each term.
-There are no exceptions.
+Deposit must be completed by the appropriate master's or doctoral deposit deadlines set for each term.
 Upon deposit, the thesis becomes part of the student's academic record.
-No changes may be made to a thesis after it has been deposited at the Graduate College. - b.
+No changes may be made to a thesis after it has been deposited at the Graduate College. - c.
 Format.
 The Graduate College will only accept theses that meet the formatting requirements set forth in the Thesis Requirements.
-Many departments have additional, discipline specific format requirements, and the Graduate College requires that all students secure format approval from their department prior to format review in the Graduate College Thesis Office. - c.
+Many departments have additional, discipline specific format requirements, and the Graduate College requires that all students secure format approval from their department prior to format review in the Graduate College Thesis Office. - d.
 Dissemination.
 Theses that are deposited as a requirement for the awarding of a degree are considered to be publications.
 Copyrightable works prepared by students as part of the requirements for a University degree program are deemed to be the property of the student.